savioroney/hells-triangle/README.md

 ## Building and Running

-To build and run the solution, follow the steps below.
+Follow the steps below to build and run the solution.

 ### Bundle